 [2, 4]

-Under list structure is just a piece of memory so that it could achieve $O(1)$ for random element accessing.
-Due to the same reason, insert or delete at the head or in the middle needs to move memory and they become $O(n)$ operations.
+Under list structure is a piece of continuous memory so that it could achieve $O(1)$ for random element accessing.
+Due to the same reason, insert or delete at the head or in the middle somewhere needs to move memory and they are $O(n)$ operations.

 tuple and namedtuple

 Tuple is not just an immutable version of list.
-Tuple is best to for record data, such as rows retrieved from database.
+Tuple is best to for record data, such as rows retrieved from database table.
 And these data are normally heterogeneous.

 • immutable